Code-Institute-Submissions/fullstack-project/README.md

 3. After that, run the following command: **coverage report**
 4. A report of your coverage will be shown in the terminal window
 5. If you wish to view your coverage in html, run the following command: **coverage html** which will generate htmlconv
-6. To view htmlconv, go to htmlconv folder and open the index.html file to view your coverage report.
+6. To view htmlcov, go to htmlcov folder and open the index.html file to view your coverage report.

 ### Different Type of Devices & Different Browsers